roc-lang/roc/roc-for-elm-programmers.md

 This interpolation syntax comes from [Swift](https://swift.org/).
 Only a single identifier can go inside the parentheses (like `(name)` here), and the identifier needs to be a string already.
-Arbitrary expressions are not allowed, which means weird situations like string literals inside string literals do not come up.
+Arbitrary expressions are not allowed, which means weird situations like string literals inside string literals don't come up.

 Roc strings also have the type `Str` rather than Elm's `String`.
 This is to make common qualified operations like `Str.join` more concise; the idea is that you'll use the